johnston9/la-donut/README.md

 3. As the Owner/Admin User I want to edit product prices.
 4. As the Owner/Admin User I want to edit images.
 5. As the Owner/Admin User I want to delete images and products.
-7. As the Owner/Admin User I want to upload new recipes.
+6. As the Owner/Admin User I want to upload new recipes.
+7. As the Owner/Admin User I want to edit recipes.
 8. As the Owner/Admin User I want to post or respond on chat to users questions.
 9. As the Owner/Admin User I want control over material posted on the site for legal and other purposes.